Team Members ()

 Patents protect an inventor’s right to their “invention”, if it satisfies certain criteria.
 To obtain a patent on an invention it must be new, useful, non-obvious and related to “patentable subject matter” (art, a process, a machine, a manufacture, a composition of matter or any improvement of one of these); if an invention doesn’t satisfy these criteria, it can’t be patented.
 A patent is only created by legislation (a statute): registration is required and the proposed owner must file an application for registration that fully describes the invention at the Canadian Intellectual Property Office (CIPO).
 The owner must be very careful not to publicly disclose information about their invention before they apply for a patent; doing so may disqualify them from receiving a patent.
 A patent, once granted, gives the patent-holder the exclusive right to make, use and sell the patented invention.
 A patent is valid for 20 years after the filing date of the patent application and there are annual maintenance fees for applications and registered patents, but there’s no requirement for the patentee to actually use the patent.

-Please contact your McInnes Cooper lawyer or any member of our Intellectual Property Team @ McInnes Cooper to discuss this topic or any other legal issue.
+Please contact your McInnes Cooper lawyer or any member of our Intellectual Property Team @ McInnes Cooper to discuss how to best protect your intellectual property assets.

 McInnes Cooper has prepared this document for information only; it is not intended to be legal advice.
 You should consult McInnes Cooper about your unique circumstances before acting on this information.
 McInnes Cooper excludes all liability for anything contained in this document and any use you make of it.